-With regard to amplifiers, the United States has seen a marked improvement in competitiveness since 2007 and is now the most competitive among the comparable countries-its TSI index above 0.5 is a clear indication of its robust global market presence.
+With regard to amplifiers, the United States has seen a marked improvement in competitiveness since 2007 and is now the most competitive among the comparable regions.
+The U.S. TSI index above 0.5 is a clear indication of its robust global market presence.
 Others, such as Japan, lost competitiveness in amplifiers.